jarekstrzele/obsidian_notes/R U S T/Ultimate Rust Crash Course/I 4 The Meat of Rust.md

 	life: 70,
 }
 ```
-you would implement an associated fun
+you would implement an associated function to use as a CONSTRUCTOR